-Choice of initial therapy varies, with some clinicians and people with MS opting to begin treatment with medications that have lower efficacy and escalating as needed; other clinicians and people with MS opt to start treatment with more aggressive therapies such as monoclonal antibodies, which are more effective at suppressing disease activity but may carry a higher risk of serious adverse events.
-Treatment is generally lifelong, though the discontinuation of DMTs has been proposed in older, stable people with MS with non-active disease and low risk of progression, and the safety of such strategies is the subject of ongoing clinical trials (e.g., DISCOMS [NCT03073603], DOT-MS [NCT04260711], STOP-I-SEP [NCT03653273]).
+Since the symptoms and course of MS vary between patients, choice of initial therapy varies, with disease activity, tolerability, and insurance coverage factoring into the decision-making process.
+Some people with MS begin treatment with medications that have lower efficacy and escalating as needed; other people with MS start treatment with more aggressive therapies such as monoclonal antibodies, which are more effective at suppressing disease activity but may carry a higher risk of serious adverse events.4 Clinical trials such as TREAT-MS (NCT03500328) and DELIVER-MS (NCT03535298) are currently in progress to ascertain the best treatment strategies for MS. Treatment is generally lifelong, though the discontinuation of DMTs has been proposed in older, stable people with MS with non-active disease and low risk of progression,19 and the safety of such strategies is the subject of ongoing clinical trials (e.g., DISCOMS [NCT03073603], DOT-MS [NCT04260711], STOP-I-SEP [NCT03653273]).
+Additionally, discontinuation may be considered in SPMS patients who do not have ongoing relapses and have not been ambulatory for more than two years.3